John Rocha: Biography

-Rocha was made a Commander of the Order of the British Empire (CBE) in 2002 for his contributions to the British fashion industry.
+Rocha was appointed a Commander of the Order of the British Empire (CBE) in the 2002 New Year Honours, for services to the fashion industry.

 In 2014 Rocha showcased another Spring/Summer collection at London Fashion Week and announced his retirement from the event, stating that At this point in my life I want to live by my calendar and not the Fashion Week calendar.
 Stopping allows me to do that.

 In April 2015 he was awarded the Outstanding Achievement in Art & Design at The Asian Awards.

 Personal life

 Rocha resides in Dublin with his wife.
 The Rocha family keep a second home in Saint-Jean-Cap-Ferrat in southern France.
+In his free time, Rocha enjoys fly fishing, reading, and travelling.

-His daughter Simone Rocha is also a successful designer.
+Rocha's daughter Simone Rocha is also a successful designer.
 His son, Max Rocha, is the owner and head chef of Cafe Cecilia, a popular east London restaurant.

 In popular culture

 In 2010 Rocha was one of six contemporary, internationally renowned Irish fashion designers featured on a set of Irish postage stamps issued by An Post.
 The other designers featured were Paul Costelloe, Louise Kennedy, Lainey Keogh, Philip Treacy and Orla Kiely.